Bruno HÉNON - Automation & Control Engineer Freelance Services in factory automation, designing, programming, installing and subcontracting worldwide

-Especially, the association delivers informations about the economic trends and statistics in industrial robotics worldwide for the previous years.
+Especially, the association delivers informations about the economic trends and statistics in industrial robotics worldwide for the previous years, downloadable in pdf format.

-You can also download an interesting document about the history of the industrial robots ( ).
+You can also read an interesting document about the history of the industrial robots.

 "SMErobot is an Integrated Project within the 6th Framework Programme of the EC to create a new family of SME-suitable robots and to exploit its potentials for competitive SME manufacturing."